fleetdm/fleet/handbook/marketing/README.md

 #### Cloudflare

 We use Cloudflare to manage the DNS records of fleetdm.com and our other domains.
 Cloudflare offers a free, user-friendly, and cloud-agnostic interface that allows authorized team members to manage all our domains easily.
+If you need access to Fleet's Cloudflare account, please ask the [DRI](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) Zach Wasserman in Slack for an invitation.

 To make DNS changes in Cloudflare:
 1. Log into your Cloudflare account and select the "Fleet" account.